Last Updated on

 It is likely that you'll eventually want to be able to cruise any dealership of your choosing and be able to settle on a price that will be fair.
 Without having to worry about being turned away because of your subprime credit score.

-Subprime car loans from Valley Auto Loans can help make that a reality!
+Subprime car loans from Valley Auto Loans can help make that a reality regardless if you are looking to buy or lease!
 Lenders will begin reporting your payments to credit bureaus, and because of that, it will not be long before you start seeing some positive change in your credit rating.

 We do suggest that before you head to the car dealers, you should look through the valuable resources on our resource page.
 Please read through the "New Car" and "Used car buyers guide."
 Take advantage of the payment calculators to help you get an idea of what you can afford.
 You will also find a variety of "How-To" information, like plugging a leaking tire, changing your wiper blades, or jump-start your dead battery and more.